- Climate Action

 The University is working to sustainably manage its growing transportation demands by switching to alternative fuels, reducing oil consumption, increasing the fuel efficiency of fleet vehicles, and encouraging the use of public transportation.

 Penn State focuses on energy conservation and efficiency projects in building systems and utilities.
+We have committed to a 20% reduction in building energy intensity by 2024 via the Department of Energy's Better Building Challenge.
 The University has increased its use of combined heat and power (CHP) technology resulting in greater efficiency at the power plants and increased on-site electricity production.
-Penn State eliminated the use of coal.
-The University is also focusing on renewables with an on-site 2 megawatt solar project at University Park and the investigation of a large off-site solar power purchase agreement.
+The University is also focusing on renewables with an on-site 2 megawatt solar project at University Park and a large 70 megawatt solar power purchase agreement.